genwebcorp/genjax/docs/library/core.md

 The semantics of Gen are defined independently of any particular computational substrate or implementation - but JAX (and XLA through JAX) is a unique substrate, offering high performance, the ability to transformation code ahead-of-time via program transformations, and ... _a rather unique set of restrictions_.

+### JAX is a two-phase system

 While not yet formally modelled, it's appropriate to think of JAX as separating computation into two phases:

 * The _statics_ phase (which occurs at JAX tracing / transformation time).
 * The _runtime_ phase (which occurs when a computation written in JAX is actually deployed via XLA and executed on a physical device somewhere in the world).

-???+ note "More on statics vs. runtime"

 JAX has different rules for handling values depending on which phase we are in.

 For instance, JAX disallows usage of runtime values to resolve Python control flow at tracing time (intuition: we don't actually know the value yet!) and will error if the user attempts to trace through a Python program with incorrect usage of runtime values.

 In GenJAX, we take advantage of JAX's tracing to construct code which, when traced, produces specialized code _depending on static information_.
 At the same time, we are careful to encode Gen's interfaces to respect JAX's rules which govern how static / runtime values can be used.

 The most primitive way to encode _runtime uncertainty_ about a piece of data is to attach a `Bool` to it, which indicates whether the data is "on" or "off".